mattvenn/energy-wristband/README.md

 I'm looking for:

-* Sponsorship in terms of kit (like radios),
+* Sponsorship in terms of kit (like radios, batteries, energy measurement base stations),
-* Money/Hours for development time,
+* Money/Hours for electronics/software development time,
+* Money/Hours for 3D design/casting,
-* Help with promotion/marketing,
+* Help with promotion/marketing/funding,
 * Help organising workshops with schools.